 Rainbow Art Studio

 Getting an early start in the arts can make a real difference in the lives of children.
-With encouragement and guidance, Rainbow Art Studio Hawaii provides hands-on instructions for children of all ages.
-They have designed fun and educational curriculum to inspire every child to reach their creative potential.
-At Rainbow Art Studio Hawaii, children will learn the fundamentals of art while experimenting with various media and discovering the techniques of great artists.
-Rainbow Art students will not only build motor skills but also develop confidence, creativity and art appreciation.
-For more information, visit www.RainbowArtStudioHawaii.com, email RainbowArt808@gmail.com or call 808-497-5718.
+With encouragement and guidance, Rainbow Art Studio Hawaii provides hands-on classes to all ages.
+Instructors have designed fun and educational curriculums to inspire every child to reach their creative potential.

 Royal Academy of Ballet